 The structure has undergone a handful of modifications over the course of the years, due to changes in owners, giving the building a neo-mediaeval appearance.
 The base is rectangular with a ground floor and two storeys above.
 It has generous windows on the ‘noble floor’ (the mezzanine floor, with higher ceilings), along with balconies that extend from the angular tower.
-Torre dels Olzina (Olzina’s Tower)—which some historians claim may be from the Roman period—is the oldest construction of the present-day castle.
+Torre dels Olzina (Olzina’s Tower)—which some historians claim may be from the Roman period—is the oldest construction of the present-day castle (twelfth century).
 This tower with its quadrangular base has an inside perimeter of 5.10 x 4.25m and its outer walls, constructed with large ashlars—or finely cut and dressed stones—are nearly two metres thick.

 The Vila-seca Town Council acquired the castle from the Count of Sicart in 2005, proceeding to completely modernise and restore it, making it into a multiple use municipal facility.
 One of the last stages was started in 2017: the landscaping.
 The overall project will entail the creation of a cultural park on the eastern side between the two large facilities: the Vila-seca Castle and the Celler Noucentista complex, which is now being overhauled for its fitting out for cultural purposes.

 In February 2019, the Vila-seca Castle celebrated several days with open doors, which were attended by nearly 9000 people.
 For 10 days, the neighbours and residents of Vila-seca and nearby towns could see and enjoy the different restored spaces and halls in the castle.

 The castle is one of the features included on the route to get to know the historic centre via the heritage monuments with a QR code.